FlareXes/Hashnode/cljkmzfzj07xhzznv29s44sdb.md

 Asymmetric Cryptography, Yep straight-up Asymmetric Cryptography provides better security than Symmetric Cryptography.
 But still, this is not usually the best to encrypt data.
 Let's understand this.

+* Symmetric Cryptography is more resistant to quantum computing.

 * Symmetric Cryptography is suitable for encrypting/decrypting large data.

 * Symmetric Cryptography algorithms are easy to implement in the codebase.